Blog

 The SaaS CRM pitch is built around a specific framing: pay a low monthly fee, get a working system immediately, let the vendor handle everything else.

 That framing is accurate as far as it goes.
 What it leaves out is the ownership question.
-After three years of monthly payments, what does the business actually have?
+After three years of monthly payments, what does the business actually hold?

 The answer, in most cases, is continued access to the vendor's software under the vendor's terms.
 No asset.
 No equity in the system.
 No leverage over price increases.
-Access to the data, within whatever export limitations the vendor permits.
+Access to the data, within whatever export limitations the vendor permits, for as long as payments continue.

-This article unpacks what ownership actually means in the context of a CRM, and what changes when a business builds instead of subscribes.
+This article unpacks what ownership actually means in the context of a CRM, what changes when a business builds instead of subscribes, and where that distinction matters most in practice.

 Weighing what you actually own after years of SaaS CRM payments?
 Schedule a 30-minute call and we will walk you through what the ownership comparison looks like for your business.
 Book a call